#SundayGunday: Colt King Cobra Target .22 LR 4.25-Inch

-This week on #SundayGunday, we handle the super-popular Colt King Cobra Target 22, a fabulous full-size rimfire revolver chambered in .22 Long Rifle that is just about perfect for so many roles in the life of an outdoorsman.
+This week on #SundayGunday, we handle the super-popular Colt King Cobra Target 22, a fabulous full-size rimfire revolver chambered in .22 Long Rifle that is perfect for quite a few roles in the life of an outdoorsman.
 It’s the latest in the return of Colt’s famous double-action “snake” guns that began in 2017 with the Cobra revolver.
 Since then, the Connecticut gunmaker has reintroduced the Anaconda, the Python and the target-specialist King Cobra .357 Magnum in 2019.
 Now, Colt is back-filling.
 The Colt King Cobra Target 22, introduced at the 2024 NRA Annual Meetings, fills a great niche.
 We can’t say enough good things about it.

 This is a Colt D-frame revolver.
 Its vent-rib barrel is reminiscent of the Colt Diamondback 22 D-frame, made from 1966 to 1988.
 But this new gun wears the King Cobra barrel stamp, indicating it shares many features with the latest revolvers including trigger configuration, interchangeable sight systems and stocks.
 Of course since it’s a .22 Long Rifle the cylinder capacity is greater; this cylinder holds 10 rounds, unlike the six rounds found in centerfire configurations.